PiotrJachowicz/typescript-fundamentals/exercise3.md

 }
 ```

+To test linting, you can now run `npm run lint` and `npm run lint-fix`.

 To test if all has been configured correctly, go to the `hello-world.ts` file, add some empty spaces, and save the file -
 it should automatically format and remove the unecessary white spaces.

+If you have conflicts between prettier and eslint - try hitting `CMD + SHIFT + P -> Reload Window`.